 -

-Anna Pletnyova has classical vocal training and a teacher’s diploma.
+Pletnyova has a classical vocal education and a teaching diploma.

 -

-Some music videos were filmed in sets built just for a single shoot — for example, “Mama America.”
+Some videos were filmed in pavilions built specifically for a single video production (for example, “Mama America”).